What type of designer are you?

 To design, I begin with pen and paper and then progressively refine the experience with softwares like Axure, Sketch or InVision Studio.
 While iterating on the design, I will frequently request feedback from customers.
 I will also seek additional views from the team and other designers using Zeplin or through a design critique session.

-Leading by coaching is also something I love doing, I have found myself in different leadership roles, and it has been a great area for personal growth.
+Mentoring and leading is also something I love doing, I have found myself in different leadership roles, and it has been a fantastic area for continuous growth.

 My top 5 Clifton Strengths are; individualisation, relator, achiever, learner and input.